marlene32100/nordicGlamping/README.md

 Html and Css have been validated with [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/).

+I used also Jasmine to write tests for the contact form validation.
+You can view my tests here: [Jasmine Testing Scripts](testing/scripts) and [Jasmine Testing Specs](testing/specs).
+I had to fix further the validation code because when applied to the form didn't perform always as expected.
+So I added manual testing until the code worked out as I wanted.

 ### Usability Testing

 According to people who tested the website, it is easy to navigate and the typography is legible.